JordanMicahBennett/SMART-CT-SCAN_BASED-COVID19_VIRUS_DETECTOR/README.md

 As this is the first known attempt, [commencing on January 29 2020](https://github.com/JordanMicahBennett/SMART-CORONA_VIRUS_DETECTOR/commit/49984b40847eb168800f0874bae7f8a0f2e20991) aimed collaborating to construct this type of program, please point to open source packages with similar goals.
 Please email jordanmicahbennett@gmail.com.

+This can also reasonably allow for less experienced medical personell to make diagnoses, expanding the diagnosis effort overall.

 # WORLD HEALTH ORGANIZATION (WHO) WARNING
 [Coronavirus: Whole world 'must take action', warns WHO](https://www.bbc.com/news/world-asia-china-51299195)